-He urged IT community reach out to the deserving and underprivileged section and make them digitally literate.
+He urged IT community to reach out to the deserving and underprivileged section and make them digitally literate.